vuetifyjs/vuetify/packages/docs/src/pages/en/features/icon-fonts.md

 ### Material Design Icons

-This is the default icon set for Vuetify.
-You can include it through a CDN:
+This is the default icon set used by Vuetify.
+It supports local installation with a build process or a CDN link.
+The following shows how to add the CDN link to your `index.html`:

 ```html
 <link href="https://cdn.jsdelivr.net/npm/@mdi/font@5.x/css/materialdesignicons.min.css" rel="stylesheet">